FiguraMC/Figura/README.md

 ## Community Resources

-* Want to learn / get into Lua scripting? check out this [Lua quickstart](https://manuel-3.github.io/lua-quickstart) made by Manuel
+* Want to learn / get into Lua scripting? check out this [Lua quickstart](https://manuel-3.github.io/lua-quickstart) made by Manuel.

-* If you are tired of having to be in-game to look in the wiki, applejuice hosts the wiki as a [website](https://applejuiceyy.github.io/figs/)
+* If you are tired of having to be in-game to look in the wiki, applejuice hosts the wiki as a [website.](https://applejuiceyy.github.io/figs/)

 * Are you new to Figura and are looking for a video tutorial about how everything works?
-You should probably watch Chloe's [Figura tutorial series](https://www.youtube.com/playlist?list=PLNz7v2g2SFA8lOQUDS4z4-gIDLi_dWAhl) on YouTube
+You should probably watch Chloe's [Figura tutorial series](https://www.youtube.com/playlist?list=PLNz7v2g2SFA8lOQUDS4z4-gIDLi_dWAhl) on YouTube.

 * Do you use VSCode and wish Figura's documentation autocompleted in the editor?
-GrandpaScout saves the day with their [VSDocs](https://github.com/GrandpaScout/FiguraRewriteVSDocs/wiki)
+GrandpaScout saves the day with their [VSDocs.](https://github.com/GrandpaScout/FiguraRewriteVSDocs/wiki)

 * Katt has created a Blockbench extention which adds a special model format for Figura!
 Read more [here.](https://github.com/KitCat962/figura-format-bbplugin) - Note.
 This plugin is available on the Blockbench plugin browser and should be installed from there.

-*
+* By searching "Figura" in the VSCode extention browser you can install Manuel's Figura [extension](https://marketplace.visualstudio.com/items?itemName=Manuel-Underscore.figura)!
+It adds multiple useful features including autocomplete for your model paths.